 Quartz is generally less expensive than quartzite for countertop installation.
-Quartz countertops start as low as $50 per sq. ft. and can go as high as $110 per sq. ft. with premium material quality.
-Full installation of a finished slap generally runs between $70 and $150 per sq. ft.
+Quartz countertops start as low as $65 per sq. ft. and can go as high as $150 per sq. ft. for premium material quality.
+Full installation of a finished slab generally runs between $85 and $150 per sq. ft.

 The wide price range depends not just on quality of the primary material, but on amount of slabs being installed, edging finishes, and how complex of a job is the overall design.

-Quartzite, fully installed will cost from $70 to $200 per sq. ft.
-It is nearly the same on the low end, but keep in mind that soft quartzite is significantly different from true, or hard, quartzite which costs more.
+Quartzite, fully installed will cost anywhere from $100 to $200 per sq. ft.
+It is nearly the same on the low end, but keep in mind that soft quartzite is significantly different from true, or hard, quartzite, which costs significantly more.
 True quartzite is also harder to obtain.

 Likewise, when it comes to edges around slabs or for countertops, the process for quartz is easy to fabricate.
 Edges can be flat, which is most common, round or curved, and even beveled.
 Achieving the same look in a quartzite edge takes precision cutting that usually raises costs more dramatically than what can be done for quartz countertops.